Rendering cards inside your application

 Input.Date renderer to emit your own custom control while still retaining the rest of the output of the renderer.
 Or you can add support for a custom

-Rating element to you define.
+Rating element that you define.